Know Before You Go Travel Insights WORLD TRAVEL TRENDS BLOG

 The best travel insurance for snowbirds often includes a cancel-for-any-reason policy and coverage.
 Snowbirds may be surprised at the number of limitations and exemptions related to their travel insurance coverage upon reading the fine print.
 Every snowbird should know that a mishap could void their coverage entirely, leaving you to pay for emergency transportation home.

-luggage on a beach Snowbird Travel Simplified with CAP
+Snowbird Travel Simplified with CAP

 For any snowbird looking for additional peace of mind, CAP is the perfect product that can offer a response to a number of incidents that are not always covered by travel insurance.